Points won by each set: | 38-33, 30-33, 35-27, 34-29 |

 12 % Connors – 16 of 128

 The second of three “Lipton Championship” editions when it made sense to call it “fifth Grand Slam”.
 The final was played in punishing conditions (30°C, 63% humidity), Connors [6] was wearing a headband around his neck throughout.
-He was attacking the net like crazy for four sets despite his very advanced age in tennis terms at the time (36).
+He was attacking the net like crazy through four sets despite his very advanced age in tennis terms at the time (~36).
 Even though they were serving at high percentage of 1st serves in (both above 70%), the serve wasn’t an important factor, only one game was won in the blink of an eye – the second of the 3rd set when Wilander [2] fired three aces in a row, and got the fourth point in a three-stroke rally.
 The Swede led *4:3 (30-all) in the 2nd set, in the 3rd set he trailed *3:4 (30/40) when a linesman called his ball long – it was inside the court, Connors didn’t protest when the chair-umpire overruled.
 In the 4th set Wilander led *4:1 (deuce), but Connors cut to 3:4* (30/15) and missed an overhead from quite good position.
 Wilander converted a match point after 3 hours 38 minutes with a passing-shot forehand winner (the ball clipped the net).
 “I went in there with a game plan,” said Connors, who obtained more than a half of his points attacking the net, “I stuck to the game plan.”
 Twelve years younger Wilander said: “I got stuck in my own tactics.
 The strategy was to stay back and slice to his forehand, wait for mistakes and rally from the baseline.”
 It was 11th final in a row lost by Connors (!), simultaneously 55th and last in his career (the last four finals before retirement he won).

 Wilander’s route to his 28th title: